-Founded in the mid–late 1800s and incorporated 125 years ago in 1896 as W.M.
+Founded in the mid–late 1800s and incorporated over 125 years ago in 1896 as W.M.
 Cory & Son, Cory has evolved from a coal distribution company on the River Thames into one of the UK’s leading recycling and waste management companies.

 The company was renamed ‘Cory’, 125 years after W.M.
 Cory & Son was incorporated.

 Cory secured a Development Consent Order to develop the Riverside Energy Park, an important part of the solution to meeting the country’s critical waste management infrastructure needs, ensuring more waste is diverted from landfill and export.